KILTprotocol/docs/docs/delegations.md

 );
 ```

-3. Call the .store() method on the new DelegationNode
+/3.
+Call the .store() method on the new DelegationNode

 This takes two arguments: the delegating identity (owner of the parent node) to sign the transaction (proof of authority, payment of fees) and the delegate’s signature as proof of consent (owner of the new DelegationNode).

 Again, this method call returns a SubmittableExtrinsic.

-4. Submit the transaction.
+/4.
+Submit the transaction.

 If the “Permission.delegate” flag is set on the new DelegationNode, the delegate can now repeat this process and delegate permissions further.
 To do so, their DelegationNode id is added as parentId to the new DelegationNode.

 If the Permisson.delegate flag is not set on the parent, or if it is no longer active (i.e. has been revoked in the meantime), the blockchain will reject new delegations.

-## Making a delegated Attestation
+## Making a Delegated Attestation

 An attestation is considered to be delegated (i.e. made in another’s name / using another’s reputation) when it contains the id of a DelegationNode stored on the blockchain, thereby establishing a connection to the attesters referenced in the parent nodes and the root node, in whose name it is issued.